ilscipio/scipio-erp/README.md

 ### TL;DR
 * Simplifies the creation of business or ECommerce applications
 * Highly modular, extendable and customizable
-* Bundles a long list of customizable applications
+* Bundles a long list of working applications
 * Supports most modern HTML frameworks
 * Supports Caching & Clustering
-* Can be rolled out in many languages
+* Can be rolled out internationally

 ## What's included
 * Business Applications & functions for